Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Summary

-\item We argue that the different characteristics of AGN UV/optical variability revealed through DHO modeling as listed above can be connected together using a physical picture: 1) \lledd~determines the size (extension) of the X-ray corona relative to the accretion disk; 2) the majority of the observed variability can be attributed to the reprocessing of X-ray photons by a relatively passive accretion disk; 3) from inside out, the accretion disk is divided into two regions---a warm Comptonization region and a standard thin disk region, where the warm Comptonization region is sandwiched by layers of warm electrons that produce the soft X-ray excess \citep{kubota2018}. \end{enumerate}
+\item We argue that the different characteristics of AGN UV/optical variability revealed by overdamped DHOs as listed above can be connected together using a physical picture: 1) \lledd~determines the size (extension) of the X-ray corona relative to the truncated accretion disk; 2) the majority of the observed variability can be attributed to the reprocessing of X-ray photons by a relatively passive accretion disk; 3) from inside out, the accretion disk is divided into two regions---a warm Comptonization region and a standard thin disk region, where the warm Comptonization region is sandwiched by layers of warm electrons that produce the soft X-ray excess \citep{kubota2018}. \end{enumerate}